ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

 * Right paradigm? depends on systems, input graphs and algorithms.
 * A new paradigm: KLA, common interface, easy to switch.
 * 3 contribution of this paper.
     + KLA.
-Level of aynchrony: estimate a proper level, and adaptive stategy.
+Level of aynchrony: estimate a proper level k, and a adaptive stategy.
     + Application of KLA to standard graph computation.
     + Scalable performance.
 <br>

 ## 2. The KLA Paradigm
 * This paradigm works in phases(like BSP model).
-Each phase allow (up to)k asynchronous steps by creating asynchronous tasks on active vertices.
+Each phase(BSP's Superstep) allow (up to)k asynchronous steps by creating asynchronous tasks on active vertices.
     + K = 1, level-synchronous;
-    + K > d, asynchronous;
+    + K >= d, asynchronous(d: number of iteration need for level-sync);
     + 1 < k < d, ![img][d_k] phases, called KLA supersteps(KLA-SS).
-* Pseudocode, 2 functions: vertex-operator, neighbor-opeartor.
+* Pseudocode, 2 functions(user provide): vertex-operator, neighbor-opeartor.
     + vertex-operator: be performed on each vertices, return true when the vertex is active(vertex's value is updated by vertex-operator, or the vertex visits neighbor vertices).
     + neighbor-operator: visit neighbor vertices.
     + map, reduce -> active?

+![img][pseudocode]

 ### 2.1 KLA Breath-First Search
 * Perform BFS in parallel previously: level-synchronous, asynchronous